-&lt;sup>8An eighteen-hour minor must be chosen in consultation with the student's academic advisor.
+An eighteen-hour minor must be chosen in consultation with the student's academic advisor.
 The minor need not be in the College of Liberal Arts.
 Six of the eighteen hours must be on the 300/400 level.
 (See note page 146, Specific Degree Requirements).

-9From SPAN 300-400 levels, in consultation with advisor.
+From SPAN 300-400 levels, in consultation with advisor.

-10In consultation with advisor, from DANC, MUS, THEA, or VIAR.
+In consultation with advisor, from DANC, MUS, THEA, or VIAR.

-&lt;sup>11Six of the twelve elective hours to be chosen in consultation with the student's academic advisor.
+Six of the twelve elective hours to be chosen in consultation with the student's academic advisor.
 Recommended are LATN, HIST 351, FORL, HUMN, ANTH, or other courses that complement the student's academic interests and professional goals.